newrelic/newrelic-ruby-agent/test/fixtures/cross_agent_tests/proc_cpuinfo/README.md

-These tests are for determining the numbers of physical packages, physical cores, and logical processors from the data returned by /proc/cpuinfo.
+These tests are for determining the numbers of physical packages, physical cores, and logical processors from the data returned by /proc/cpuinfo on Linux hosts.
 Each text file in this directory is the output of /proc/cpuinfo on various machines.

 The names of all test files should be of the form `Xpack_Ycore_Zthread.txt` where `X`, `Y`, and `Z` are integers.
 For example, a single quad-core processor